Fix Mike Hopefully

 The Agent nailed this.
 Exponential backoff, a 70% accuracy threshold, difficulty that creeps up on success and nudges down on failure.
 Better than what I would have written by hand.

-And then the first hour ended.
+And then the first hour ended, and the real work began.

 What I had to fix